Skip to content

 Job Submission

-Jobs can be monitored, created, edited, and submitted through the Job Composer tool or through the Interactive Applications.
+Jobs can be monitored, created, edited, and submitted through the Job Composer tool or through the Interactive Applications on Open on Demand.
 OSC's Job Management help page provides more information on the use and features.
 This serves as a GUI alternative to SLURM scheduler commands.

 You can monitor your jobs by going to Jobs > Active Jobs.
 Here, you'll see a list of all active jobs on CHPC clusters.
 To narrow the list, you can filter for Your Jobs and select a specific cluster.